 Strados Research Grant

-Introducing the Strados Research Grant, a new program designed to accelerate research into cough and lung sounds as a novel measure of disease progression and quality of life.
+Introducing the Strados Research Grant, a new program designed to accelerate research into wearable lung sound monitoring by offering in-kind support for the use of the RESP Biosensor system.

 Lung auscultation is key in identifying abnormal sounds to diagnose and monitor respiratory diseases.
 However, traditional stethoscope auscultation has been limited to intermittent, in-person visits.
 Additionally, while patient reporting of symptoms is valuable in understanding patients’ perspectives on their improvement, it is limited by subjectivity and recall bias.
 Wearable devices such as the RESP® Biosensor represent a major shift, allowing clinicians and researchers to objectively monitor symptoms like cough and wheeze from hospital to home.